 Contributing to the H&S file for CDM and BSA

 Document Your Workflow: Write down how you handle each stage of a job, from initial inquiry to final payment.
-Investigate the use of software to manage these processes.
+A major step is the introduction of IT as this standardises ways of working which others can then use.

 Schedule Regular Reviews and refine how the processes are done.
-Once you have systems, it is then a case of arranging for others to carry them out as you gain more business.
+Once you have systems, it then a case of arranging for others to carry out as you gain more business.
+Organising others to carry out the systems and processes leads to another series of skills to be understood:

-If you would like help putting in place any of the processes mentioned, please contact me.
+If you would like help putting in place any of the process mentioned, please contact me.
 Peter.Searle@ba4cs.co.uk

 Comments